codeofdusk/gptcmd/src/gptcmd/llm/README.md

 #### Implementing model selection

 Since this provider is just an example, we'll only support one model called `echo-1`.
 If this provider made multiple models available, we would provide the full list of options in the `valid_models` method.
 The currently selected model is available on the `model` attribute of an `LLMProvider` instance.
-Add this to `echo.py`:
+Add this to `echo.py` (inside the class):

 ``` python
     def get_best_model(self) -> str: